-Yes, I did love many aspects of teaching, advising and serving as a chair of a division at Clark.
+Yes, I loved much about teaching, advising and serving as a chair of a division at Clark.
 I also valued the opportunity to introduce young people to journalism, a career that has given me so much — professionally and personally.
-Those passions are partly why I’m volunteering and helping young adults prepare their college admissions essays and pursue other meaningful paths beyond high school.
+And many of those people with whom I worked and who studied with me remain dear, dear to me.

-Be patient, too, please as I continue to update this site.
+Be patient as I continue to update this site.

 My roots in the news industry do run deep.
-More than 30 years ago I filed one of my first news feature stories, a little yarn about a Sacramento-area high school gymnast who was a Hawaiian princess by birth.
-The piece caught the eye of an editor at McClatchy Newspapers, who in turn gave me a call and then a shot at covering semi-pro ice hockey.
+More than 40 years ago I filed one of my first news feature stories, a little yarn about a Sacramento-area high school gymnast who was a Hawaiian princess by birth.
+The piece caught the eye of an editor at McClatchy Newspapers, who in turn gave me a shot at covering semi-pro ice hockey.
 From a short stint writing about hat tricks and craziness on and off the rink, I moved on to the other requisite beats of a young reporter — city government, general assignment, education, transportation and religion.